oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * **license:** License for this package.
 Value is an SPDX licenseId, CC0-1.0 is recommended.
 * **namespaces:** Local map of NSIDs (short names) to namespaces.
 Used within this package to reference types defined in other packages.
 * **exports:** Root types.
-All types defined in a package can be referenced under the package's namespace.
-Exports may be used by schema tools to detect unused types or prune when copying definitions between files.
+There are no private type definitions in a package; all types can be referenced using the package's namespace.
+Exports allows authors to designate public types and allows schema tools to detect unused types.
 * **config:** Values such as name formats and size limits that are customized for this package.
+See [package](#f1-package) for the list of configuration variables.

 -------